testablehttpclient/testablehttpclient.github.io/README.md

 ## Stub responses

-One of the main features of TestableHttpClient is the ability to stub esponses in order to avoid actual calls to the webserver.
+One of the main features of TestableHttpClient is the ability to stub responses in order to avoid actual calls to the webserver.

 The following example shows a basic example of this: